Management Foundations Training Program

 Who you are

-You are someone who is currently, or will be, managing people.
+You are someone who is currently, or will be, leading and managing people.
 You are eager to learn and want to become more effective at managing your direct reports.
 You have an open mind and are willing to try new things.
 Our Management Foundations training program is applicable to people from every industry and at all levels.

 What is the format?